Enter

 Hood: You forget interest.

-Roper: Well then, maybe I ought to talk to
+Roper: Well then, maybe I ought to talk to Freddy.

 Hood: You take advantage Roper.